 Ever wondered how to sun dry a tomato?
 I mean, the flavor of sun-dried tomatoes is exquisitely intense, wonderfully versatile–and I learned–the perfect addition to any raw diet.
-It makes an awesome base for uncooked tomato sauce.
+It makes an awesome base for tomato sauce.

 But I digress.
 Personally I never wondered about sun-dried tomatoes and how they were created.
 I figured the name said it all, right?
 I imagined them splayed out across specialty terra-cotta baking stones in Italy or California, sunning until they reached crispy, crunchy chewy perfection (depending on how you like them!).